vgrichina/vibe-server/stacks/core/plugins/coding-style.md

 - Generate only the files which have corresponding Output: directive.
 - Don't assume any other files besides Output: and Context: exist.
 - Use ES6+ syntax with async/await and import/export.
+- Avoid dependencies on external libraries like `openai`: just use `fetch` to make HTTP requests.